School Guide

 3

-First-Attempt Pass Rate Ask for their CDL skills test first-attempt pass rate.
-Good programs exceed 70–80%.
-Be skeptical if they cannot or will not share this number — that itself is a signal.
+First-Attempt Pass Rate Ask the school for their first-attempt CDL skills test pass rate in writing.
+Reputable programs answer this question directly.
+Be cautious if a school will not share a specific number — that itself is a signal of how the school treats prospective students.

 4